-It seems like every week another company who you would think would know better, finds a new and creative way to undermine their business through unethical practices, unchecked rouge employees, or just finding they are seriously out of steps with the values of the rest of society.
-The latest mega-crises with VW using technology to hide the true emissions of their vehicles competes in a crowded news space of other organisations underpaying staff, product recalls, systematic overcharging of customers, senior managers taking kick-back payments, locking customers into high debt loans, along with the almost daily discovery of large corporations paying what appears to be less tax than their staff.
-Brand reputation, that most precious of business assets that takes years to establish, quickly disappears.
+It seems like every week another company who you would think would know better, finds a new and creative way to undermine their business through unethical practices, unchecked rogue employees, or just finding they are seriously out of steps with the values of the rest of society.
+The latest mega-crises with VW using technology to hide the true emissions of their vehicles, competes in a crowded news space of other organisations underpaying staff, product recalls, systematic overcharging of customers, senior managers taking kick-back payments, locking customers into high debt loans, along with the almost daily discovery of large corporations paying what appears to be less tax than their staff.
+Brand reputation, that most precious of business assets that take years to establish, quickly disappears.

 This article is not about why businesses do bad things.
-Even very ethically run businesses will at times find they have waded into unethical territory through a series of decisions, events or a management system that has created a culture that made the issue possible, and in retrospect, inevitable.
+Even very ethically run businesses will at times find they have waded into the unethical territory through a series of decisions, events or a management system that has created a culture that made the issue possible, and in retrospect, inevitable.
 Having worked in businesses, and with clients, who have found themselves faced with an issue some, this article is about how to ensure that when making decisions that you have timely and accurate insights that help ensure you are able to put the right strategies are put in place.
-Without this information, your reputation issue could quickly escalate into a crises of management as well as a brand reputation crises.
+Without this information, your reputation issue could quickly escalate into a crisis of management as well as a brand reputation crises.

 What Makes an Issue a Business Crises?

 What makes a particular issue significant to management can be very different to what is considered significant to the market and regulators.
-Being close to a problem it is hard for other managers and you to accurately know the magnitude of the problem, and with staff and agencies often having a different vested interests in a particular direction, the lines of communication become noisy.
-To get a clear reading on an issue, you need to understand both the size of the problem and what makes it a problems.
+Being close to a problem it is hard for other managers and you to accurately know the magnitude of the problem, and with staff and agencies often having different vested interests in a particular direction, the lines of communication become noisy.
+To get a clear reading on an issue, you need to understand both the size of the problem and what makes it problems.
 To help understand this you need to answer the following three questions:

 - How central is the issue in relation to choice decision making?